octopize/avatar-python/doc/source/user_guide.rst

 How to launch an avatarization with metrics
 -------------------------------------------

-You can launch an avatarization with some simple privacy and signal metrics.
+You can launch an avatarization with some privacy and signal metrics.

 .. code:: python